DanielMeixner/chaos-load-dapr/readme.md

 ## How to demo
 If you want to show off dapr resiliency capabilities just run a load test against the frontend without dapr.
+You can use Azure Load Test service or any other service.
+A simple IP based Quicktest will be good enough, just target the IP of the frontend-A service.
  Then enable dapr by commenting in the alternate targeturl and the dapr annotations in deployment/deployment_frontednappA.yaml.
 Then run "kubectl apply -f deployment/deployment_frontednappA.yaml".
 As soon as the configuration is done the application runs reliably and you can run another loadtest to prove it.

 ## Tips
 You can do yourself a favor and use Rest Client extension in Visual Studio Code.
 This allows you to simply execute rest calls.
 Just adjust the IPs in test/test.http